solomonshalom/Blog-Starter-Kit/pages/posts/markdown.md

 ### Step 3

 After the bot goes online, copy the webserver link and head over to uptimerobot.
 Once you head over to uptimerobot, make an account and verify it.
-You will be then redirected to your dashboard, where you will see the `create monitor` option.
+You will be then redirected to your dashboard, where you will see the `Add A Monitor` option.
 Click it, now you will see a pop-up where you will see the following options:-

 1. Monitor Type
 For this option, select HTTP because we are going to be using the webserver link